 Do you have a report of cruelty you need our Inspectors to investigate?

-If you suspect cruelty in Dublin City or County, please complete the form below.
+If you suspect cruelty in Dublin City or County, please contact us immediately.

 If you are concerned about an animal in distress that is not a cruelty case please click here.

-To report an suspected Puppy Farm pleasse email email@example.com
+To report an suspected Puppy Farm please email email@example.com

 All cases involving farm animals must be reported to the Department of Agriculture, Food & the Marine hotline on 1850 211990 or email firstname.lastname@example.org.